ncase/mental-health/index.md

 (If the idea of a sub-agent in your mind sounds like New Age woo, please substitute "wolf" with [Kahneman's "System 1"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) or ["paleomammalian cortex"](https://en.wikipedia.org/wiki/Limbic_system) or something that sounds scientifically palatable.
 Thanks.)

 However, maybe you have a hyperactive dog that barks at shadows.
-It's not its fault, maybe in the past it's been abused or neglected.
+It's not the dog's fault, maybe in the past it's been abused or neglected.
 But the dog genuinely wants to help you!
 That's its literal evolved function!

 Sadly, many people's first response to the loud dog – including mine – was to lash out at it.
 But you can't beat the meanness out of a dog, or scare the fear out of it.
 (Note: [this is also true for literal dog-training [pdf]](http://dogscouts.org/base/tonto-site/uploads/2014/10/620_art_training_methods.pdf).)